jborichevskiy/up-and-to-the-right/content/posts/year-in-review-2020.md

 My year didn't go to plan, but then again -- nobody's did.
 Terrible things happened, beautiful things happened.
 I'm very happy with where I am and grateful for those who made it possible.

-I've done my best to make **time & place** the central thread, but in a parallel universe I wrote this post around **people and words** and it makes just as much sense.
+I've done my best to make **time & place** the central thread, but in a parallel universe I wrote this post around **words & people** and it makes just as much sense.

 ### **NYC & SF // Jan-Mar**